KansasCityWomeninTechnology/jewelbots/README.md

 1. Replace the existing code in the Arduino IDE with the code from the **timer002** file in the Jewelbots repository.
 2. Save the modified Arduino file as **jewelbots_timer**
-3. Click the checkmark button to check the syntax, then upload the program to your Jewelbot.
+3. Upload the program to your Jewelbot.
 4. Unplug your Jewelbot and test your new timer.
     * Click the magic button ONCE to set the timer for 1 minute.
     * Press the magic button for two full seconds (counting 1 Mississippi, 2 Mississippi) to start the timer.
 You will see all four leds flash blue once for every minute set on the timer.